Laiba-Tanveer/DEP/README.md

                 If the file is found, it sends a 200 OK response along with the file's content.
                 If the file is not found, it sends a 404 Not Found response.
 Thread Management: Each client thread is detached to allow independent operation without waiting for it to finish.
- # Fifth Project: Mystical Forest Adventure Game
+ # Fifth Project: Haunted Mansion Mystery Game
   ## Overview:
               A text-based interactive adventure game written in C++.
-Players navigate through a mystical forest, make decisions, encounter characters like dragons, and explore different paths based on their choices.
-The game uses simple conditional logic, loops, and user input to guide the player through branching narratives.
+Players explore a haunted mansion filled with secrets, ghosts, and hidden treasures.
+They navigate different rooms like the attic, basement, kitchen, and library, making decisions that impact the storyline.
+The game uses conditional logic, loops, and player input to drive the interactive experience, with various outcomes based on choices.

   ## Features:
-              Branching Storyline: Players can choose different paths, such as venturing through a forest or encountering a dragon.
+              Branching Storyline: Players can explore different parts of the haunted mansion, each offering unique events and challenges.
-              Character Interaction: Options to fight or negotiate with a dragon, leading to different outcomes.
+              Character Interaction: Encounter ghosts and decide to fight, flee, or negotiate with them, which alters the game's outcome.
-              Treasure Hunt: Explore a treasure cave if you successfully befriend the dragon.
+              Hidden Secrets: Discover hidden rooms, treasure chests, and secret levers that unlock new areas of the mansion.
+              Multiple Endings: Players can escape the mansion in different ways, depending on their choices.
-              Replayability: Different choices lead to new experiences each time.
+              Replayability: Different decisions provide new paths and experiences with every playthrough.
-              User Input Validation: Ensures valid player choices and responses.
+              User Input Validation: Ensures valid player responses for a smooth and engaging game experience.
 ## Technologies:
- ### Language: C++
+## Language: C++
- ### Concepts:
+ ## Concepts:
-              Conditional statements, loops, user input handling
+            Conditional statements: Guide players based on their choices.
+            Loops: Handle multiple attempts and branching interactions.
+            User input handling: Validate player decisions and actions throughout the game.